US Dollar Wilting as IDR, SGD gain. US-China Spat, Brexit Talks Eyed

 External Event Risk – US-China Tensions, Brexit Talks, US Jobs Report

-The resilience in traders scope for risk appetite despite the economic harm of the coronavirus outbreak will continue being tested in the week ahead.
-All eyes are on China’s response to the US sanctioning some of their officials as the latter formally revoked Hong Kong’s preferential trade status.
+The resilience in traders' risk appetite despite the economic harm of the coronavirus outbreak will continue being tested in the week ahead.
+All eyes are on China’s response to the US sanctioning some of its officials as the latter moved to revoke Hong Kong’s preferential trade status.
 Further tit-for-tat exchanges risk inducing a shift away from investors pursuing returns towards preserving capital.

-A possible reaction from Trump could be in the form of criticizing the depreciation in the Yuan since January.
+The reaction from Trump could come in the form of criticizing the depreciation in the Yuan since January.
 The White House has expressed its displeasure before – especially in the heat of the trade war - about how China would ‘manipulate’ its currency to soften the blow of higher tariffs.
 If more dollars can be exchanged into Yuan, then that can sometimes offset the higher cost of levies when nations exchange goods.

 That would be another layer of uncertainty as the global economy tries to recover from the Covid-19 outbreak.
 May’s US non-farm payrolls report crosses the wires Friday.
-If these inspires risk aversion, that may boost the US Dollar.
-This would in-turn likely push USD/SGD, USD/IDR, USD/MYR and USD/PHP higher.
+If it inspires risk aversion, that may boost the US Dollar.
+This is likely to push USD/SGD, USD/IDR, USD/MYR and USD/PHP higher in turn.
 Check out my latest ASEAN technical outlook for key levels of support and resistance to watch for!

 ASEAN Event Risk – PMIs, Malaysian Trade, Philippine Unemployment, Singapore Retail Sales